Our use of cookies

 Notes

-- Admission Outside of the Normal Age Group - Parents may seek to apply for their child’s admission to the Academy outside of their normal age group, for example if the child is exceptionally gifted and talented, or has experienced problems such as ill health.
-These parents will need to make an application alongside children applying at the normal age which should explain why it is in the child’s best interest to be admitted outside of their normal age and may include information such as professional evidence as to why this is the case and why an exception should be made in the case of the child.
-A decision as to whether this is an appropriate course of action will be made by the Academy who will take into account the circumstances of the case and views of the Principal.
+• Admission outside the Normal Age Group - Parents may seek to apply for their child’s admission to the Academy outside their normal age group, for example if the child is exceptionally gifted and talented, or has experienced problems such as ill health.
+These parents will need to make an application alongside children applying at the normal age which should explain why it is in the child’s best interest to be admitted outside their normal age and may include information such as professional evidence as to why this is the case and why an exception should be made in the case of the child.
+A decision whether this is an appropriate course of action will be made by the Academy who will take into account the circumstances of the case and views of the Principal.
 Parents do not have the right to insist that their child is admitted to a particular year group.